albert118/smart-app-banner/.github/README.md

 ### Testing if your User Agent (UA) String is Valid

-UA strings are a dim a dozen, that's why in `verbose` mode (see [Configuration](#configuration)), the platform parsing utility is exposed to the window object for easy testing.
+UA strings are a dime a dozen, that's why in `verbose` mode (see [Configuration](#configuration)), the platform parsing utility is exposed to the window object for easy testing.
 In your browser console,

 ```sh
 const myUa = window.navigator.userAgent;